Brexit is the 2019 Children’s Word Of The Year by OUP for BBC Radio 2 Breakfast Show’s 500 Words competition

 Notes to Editors

-500 Words is the BBC Radio 2 Breakfast Show's short story writing competition for children aged 5-13, launched by Chris Evans back in 2011.
+500 Words is the BBC Radio 2 Breakfast Show's short story writing competition for children aged 5-13.
+It was created and launched by Chris Evans back in 2011.
 Earlier this year, children were invited to compose an original work of fiction, using no more than 500 words.
 The entries were marked by over 5,000 volunteer teachers and librarians from around the UK, before the Reading Agency drew up a shortlist of 50 stories and several wild card choices for the judging panel.

-The 500 Words panel of award-winning and best-selling authors-including Francesca Simon, Charlie Higson, Frank Cottrell Boyce, and former Children's Laureate Malorie Blackman-were, since 2016, joined by Honorary Judge, HRH The Duchess of Cornwall, and headed up by Chris Evans.
+The 500 Words judges are award-winning and best-selling authors Francesca Simon, Charlie Higson, Frank Cottrell Boyce, and former Children's Laureate Malorie Blackman.
+They are joined by Honorary Judge, Her Royal Highness The Duchess of Cornwall, with Chris Evans as Chair of the Judging Panel.
 They picked their favourite six stories, drawn from two age groups: children aged 5-9, and those aged between 10 and 13 years.
-The Bronze, Silver, and Gold medal winners from each age category will be revealed in a very special Breakfast Show, live from Hampton Court Palace Festival on Friday 16 June (7-9.30am).
-Further information can be found at www.bbc.co.uk/500words.
+The Bronze, Silver, and Gold medal winners from each age category will be revealed in a very special Breakfast Show, live from Windsor Castle on Friday 14 June 2019.
+Further information can be found here

 Oxford University Press (OUP) analysed the entries using its Oxford Children’s Corpus - a large electronic database of real and authentic children’s language - the only one of its kind in the world.
-It contains language written for children (60 million words) and also language written by children (340 million words).
+It contains language written for children (60 million words) and also language written by children (386 million words).
 This provides evidence for language theorists and practitioners of how children’s language behaves and identifies patterns in language, looking specifically at grammatical structures and child-related vocabulary.
 It is an ideal resource for statistical frequency analysis of words.
 The Oxford Children’s Corpus is used by lexicographers and linguists as part of OUP’s ongoing language research and dictionary compilation programme.